anngroong/podcasts/content/episode/252-hrant-mikaelian-armenia-azerbaijan-negotiations-iri-poll-armenia-census-2022.md

 Meanwhile, yesterday a summit was announced in Brussels between Aliyev, Pashinyan and EU co-president Charles Michel.
 And today, Pashinyan was in Moscow.

-### Mirzoyan, Bairamov, Washington DC
+### Mirzoyan, Bayramov, Washington DC

 The DC meeting materialized on calendars very suddenly, after Armenia had confirmed a meeting of the foreign ministers in Moscow.
 It happened so fast that everyone and probably including the Russian MFA were momentarily confused as to who’s meeting whom and where.
-Next thing we know Ararat Mirzoyan was meeting Jeyhun Bairamov in DC for 3+ days, which yielded uncertain results.
+Next thing we know Ararat Mirzoyan was meeting Jeyhun Bayramov in DC for 3+ days, which yielded uncertain results.

 At the end Blinken assessed the progress made as “[significant](https://www.azatutyun.am/a/32397029.html)”, while Pashinyan was less enthusiastic, assessing the distance in terms of reaching agreement between the two sides as [990 meters to the previous 1,000](https://www.azatutyun.am/a/32397763.html).